UltraVision takes home IFSEC new product award

 Lozon said the company's biggest obstacle to mainstream acceptance right now is education, as many in the industry "assume it's a legacy technology," but it's "essentially radar.
 It's truly something new to the security industry."
 UltraVision has developed technology used for decades in military applications to qualify motion on the basis of size, velocity and motion, dramatically lowering the occurrence of false alarms, Lozon said.
 The IFSEC award, he said, helps lend credibility to UltraVision's claims.

-Also helping the cause, he said, is a recent agreement with PSA Security and new installations around the globe, including one in his own backyard at a local landscaping supply company, Freshwater Farms, in Atkinson, N.H.
+Also helping the cause, he said, is a recent agreement with PSA Security and new installations around the globe, including one in his own backyard at a local landscaping supply company.
 "It's an environment where you couldn't fence it, acres big," said Lozon.
-Local integrator East Coast Security Systems married the sensors to a Bosch auto dome and DVR, said senior estimator Mike Bedford.
-"It's been working very well for them," Bedford said.
-He said using the UltraSensor goes along with the company's goal to use the right equipment to solve specific problems.
+Local integrator East Coast Security Services "ended up burying a couple of sensors in the high-traffic areas, marrying them to a couple low-light cameras, and now we have documentation and proof of theft and suddenly this problem is going away."

 Lozon hopes his product creates new recurring revenue streams for integrators who've been wary of using motion detection in the past due to the high false alarm rate.
 "It's always been hard to put in an effective perimeter motion alarm system and dispatch police with it until now.
 That's hardly objective on my part, but I know I can discriminate in three ways that no one else can do at all."